kubewarden/docs/docs/info-arch/ia.md

 The first place to start is the introduction, '[What is Kubewarden?](introduction.md)'.

-## Who is this documentation for?
+## Who is this documentation for? {#who-for}

 This documentation is for the Kubewarden community.
-We have a few defined personas or users of Kubewarden.
+For the community we have defined personas or users of Kubewarden.

 - [Policy user](personas/kubewarden-user).
 Someone who takes a policy and uses it in a cluster.